3.12 Intakes Involving Public or Private Non-Residential Schools and Overnight Camps

 1. Notify the legal and boarding (if applicable) County Director(s) and CICC POC(s) within two hours of the Intake Assessment screen-out disposition, when the Screen-out Intake Assessments involve a child in DFCS custody.
 Document in the Intake Assessment the notification to the County Director(s) and the CICC POC(s).

-1. Thoroughly evaluate all information gathered to make an intake decision in accordance with policy 3.2 Intake: Make an Intake Decision.
+1. Thoroughly analyze family functioning information gathered to make an intake decision in accordance with policy 3.2 Intake: Make an Intake Decision.

-3. Review and approve the Special Investigation Intake Assessment in Georgia SHINES using the guidelines outlined in Maltreatment in Care Georgia SHINES Job Aid:
+2. Review and approve the Special Investigation Intake Assessment in Georgia SHINES:

 1. Verify maltreatment in care exist; and